3 Tips for Preventing the Spread of Canine Heartworm Infection During Transport

 In the case of heartworm-positive dogs that must be relocated to get the treatment they need, the ASPCA’s Dr. Brian DiGangi, Senior Director of Shelter Medicine, provides helpful tips on safe transport to reduce the risk of spreading infection to other animals.

 If you must move an infected dog, be sure to check with the destination state veterinarian’s office to be sure it’s legal to import heartworm-positive dogs.
-Then, follow these three tips to ensure transported dogs are part of the solution and not part of the problem:
+Then, follow these 3 recommendations to ensure transported dogs are part of the solution and not part of the problem:

 Review the medical history.
 Heartworm-positive dogs with a history of coughing, increased respiratory rate during rest, or heart murmurs are not good candidates for relocation.